open-xml-templating/docxtemplater/docs/source/faq.rst

 .. _`online vuejs demo`: https://stackblitz.com/edit/vuejs-docxtemplater-example?file=button.component.js

-If you are using vuejs 2.0 version that supports the `import` keyword, you can use the following code :
+If you are using vuejs 2.0 version that supports the `import` keyword, you can use the following code:

 .. code-block:: javascript